Agoric/documentation/main/zoe/api/zoe.md

 - Returns: `{Promise<Installation>}`

 Returns a `Promise` for the contract `installation` the `invitation`'s contract `instance` uses.

+An `installation` is an object with two properties:
+- `installationHandle`: An opaque identifier, used as the table key **tyg todo: What table?**
+- `bundle`:  The contract source code, accessible via `bundle.source`, and other info.

 ```js
 const installation = await E(zoe).getInstallation(invitation);
 ```